 # dnf install vim nano emacs -y

 This will not wait for the user confirmation.
-Instead, it will simply install all packages automatically.
+Instead, it will take the user confirmation as Yes and simply install all packages automatically.

 To list all available and installed packages: